About arc42

 GameController

-• Exposes REST API endpoints for match and stats operations
+• Exposes all REST API endpoints for AI matches, statistics, matchmaking, and online sessions

 MatchService